Omar-Irfan/DSAA/sorting/notes.md

 1 2 3 4 7 6 5 8
 1 2 3 4 6 7 5 8
 1 3 4 4 5 6 7 8

+## Merge Sort + Quick Sort
+-Use divide and conquer and recursion
+-do work on each subset and then combining the solutions -have time complexiity of O(n log n)

+## O(n log n)
+--Better than O(n^2) (so better than other sorts)
+--no nested for loops

+## Merge Sort
+-divide list into half then divide each subset into half again until you only have 1 item per set -Order each pair from lowest to highest and put them together again -then sort the combined sub sections and merge them together until you have a sorted list -One of the most efficient ways to sort
+- the first n in n log n refers to the loop
+-While we have to compare everythiing atleast once, we dont have to compare everything to everything so therefore no nesting -Only have to compare local lists to each other -stable )(meaning two of the same items will retain the order in which they appear) -Space complexity - O(n) due to breaking up the list